artemkovalyov/someoneinmyhead/src/posts/emacs/xkb/tweak-xkb-for-emacs-in-linux.md

 <HYPR> =   207;
 ```

-You can see that I found it useful to leverage virtual keycodes when setting modifier levels.
+You can see that I found it useful to leverage virtual `keycodes` when setting modifier levels.
 I haven't figured out why it worked better than listing all physical button names.
 By coincidence, it also looks much cleaner.

 :::note{.note.admonition title="Alt key is twisted" #altwin}

-You might have noticed that for `Alt` I set a modifier using both virtual `<ALT>` and physical `<LALT>` keycodes.
-I use KDE and without this modification my <kbd>Alt</kbd> + <kbd>Tab</kbd> combination to cycle through open windows didn't work correctly.
-This probably relates to the fact that some applications rely not only on the modifier bits but also on eventual **keysym** that would be different for the virtual `Alt` and physical `Alt` button representing it.
+You might have noticed that for <kbd>Alt</kbd> I set a modifier using both virtual `<ALT>` and physical `<LALT>` `keycodes`.
+I use KDE as my linux desktop and without this modification <kbd>Alt</kbd> + <kbd>Tab</kbd> combination to cycle through open windows didn't work correctly.
+This probably relates to the fact that some applications rely not only on the modifier bits but also on eventual **keysym** that would be different for the virtual <kbd>Alt</kbd> and physical <kbd>Alt</kbd> button representing it.
 A formula to identify a **keysym** is `(keycode, group, state) → keysym`.
 Find more details [here](https://wiki.archlinux.org/title/X_keyboard_extension#Keycode_translation).

 :::